InsideLoop/InsideLoop/doc/Array.rst

        ...
        v.Resize(n);

-   If the original array is larger than :cpp:`n`, the first :cpp:`n` elements of the array will be kept.
+   If the original array has a size that is larger than :cpp:`n`, the first :cpp:`n` elements of the array will be kept.
 If the original array is smaller thant :cpp:`n`, the new elements will be or not initialized depending upon the type :cpp:`T` in the same way things happened for the constructor.
 This method can result in reallocation of the memory when the capacity of the array is less than :cpp:`n`.